An Interview With ... Influencer, Silke van der Laan

-We are slowly getting more and more great places, like Skins and Cosmania, but I like Babassu (cornelis Schuyt straat)the most myself.
+We are slowly getting more and more to great places, like Skins and Cosmania, but I like Babassu (cornelis Schuyt straat)the most myself.
 They seem to always find the special things from all over the world that I notice too while traveling.
 That not-to-be-found-elsewhere Italian parfume, that great make up brand, and perfect gifts.

 What is the best spa for treatments in Amsterdam?

 We don't really have a spa culture in the Netherlands.
 So I find that either the locations are great, or the treatments, but I find it hard to find both.
 I don’t like aggressive facials, I left my face on the floor of a treatment room one too many times.
 So the Conservatorium spa Akasha is great because of their holistic approach.
 The W hotel spa is a must see, very glam and exciting, in the vault of an old bank building.
 But better go for a massage, not a facial.